long-term-care-insurance-bg

 Frequently Asked Questions

-Elder law is a legal specialization focusing on issues that affect the aging population.
+Elder law is a legal area focusing on issues that affect the aging population.
 This includes areas like Medicaid planning, estate planning, and long-term care planning.
 Elder law attorneys assist families in understanding and navigating these complex areas, offering guidance to protect their life savings and ensure they receive the benefits they’re entitled to.

 An elder law attorney can provide invaluable assistance in Medicaid planning.
 Elder law attorneys often have deep knowledge of the Medicaid rules and eligibility requirements and can guide clients through the Medicaid application process.
-Their job is to help seniors and their families protect their savings while ensuring they get necessary medical care and services.
+Their job is to help seniors and their families protect their savings while making sure they get necessary medical care and services.

 Medicaid covers the cost of nursing home care for eligible individuals.
 However, the rules around Medicaid eligibility can be complex.
 Job and family services or elder law attorneys can assist families in understanding these rules and applying for Medicaid assistance.